 - Easy to use

 The system consists of a lightweight breathalyzer and an app that tracks your progress.

 Does Keyto Work?

 The makers claim this product is backed by more than a decade of science.
 Our research team was hoping they would make their studies public.
 Unfortunately, they didn’t.

 Keyto Benefits and Results

 A limited number of breathalyzers were released to the public in early 2019.
 Our research team couldn’t find any reviews online, but there was plenty of buzz about Keyto in keto-focused diet groups.
 Some dieters were excited.
 They liked the idea of knowing exactly when they entered a state of ketosis.
-Others were turned off by the price, especially considering ketone urine strips are just as effective and cost a fraction of the amount of the breathalyzer.
+Others were turned off by the price, especially considering ketone urine strips are just as effective and cost a fraction of the breathalyzer amount.

 Details on Keyto and Weight Loss